How to Delete Wi-Fi History on a Wi-fi Router in 6 Steps

 Step 3: Visit the system logs

-The exact location of this section depends on the router’s brand and is usually accessible via the navigation bar.
+This section’s exact location depends on the router’s brand.
+It is usually accessible via the navigation bar.

-It’s important to note that most consumer-grade routers log network events without capturing detailed browsing history.
-Detailed logs are more common in business-grade routers like those from Netgear Armor or Synology.
+It’s important to note that most consumer-grade routers log connection events but do not capture detailed browsing history due to storage and privacy limitations.
+Detailed logging is more common in enterprise-grade routers or specialized systems like those from Netgear Armor or Synology.

 Step 4: Delete your browser history